Umayyad Caliphate: Caliphate of Hisham and end of expansion

 In the Caucasus, the confrontation with the Khazars peaked under Hisham: the Arabs established Derbent as a major military base and launched several invasions of the northern Caucasus, but failed to subdue the nomadic Khazars.
-The conflict was arduous and bloody, and the Arab army even suffered a major defeat at the Battle of Marj Ardabil in 730.
+The conflict was arduous and bloody, and the Umayyad army suffered a major defeat at the Battle of Marj Ardabil in 730.
 Marwan ibn Muhammad, the future Marwan II, finally ended the war in 737 with a massive invasion that is reported to have reached as far as the Volga, but the Khazars remained unsubdued.

 Hisham suffered still worse defeats in the east, where his armies attempted to subdue both Tokharistan, with its centre at Balkh, and Transoxiana, with its centre at Samarkand.
 Both areas had already been partially conquered but remained difficult to govern.
 Once again, a particular difficulty concerned the question of the conversion of non-Arabs, especially the Sogdians of Transoxiana.
 Following the Umayyad defeat in the "Day of Thirst" in 724, Ashras ibn 'Abd Allah al-Sulami, governor of Khurasan, promised tax relief to those Sogdians who converted to Islam but went back on his offer when it proved too popular and threatened to reduce tax revenues from the province.

 Discontent among the Khorasani Arabs rose sharply after the losses suffered in the Battle of the Defile in 731.
 In 734, al-Harith ibn Surayj led a revolt that received broad backing from Arab settlers and native inhabitants alike, capturing Balkh but failing to take Merv.
-After this defeat, al-Harith's movement seems to have been dissolved.
+After this defeat, al-Harith's movement seems to have dissolved.
 The problem of the rights of non-Arab Muslims would continue to plague the Umayyads to their end.